pForest: In-Network Inference with Random Forests: Context-dependent random forests

 \subsection{Optimization problem}

-\system computes and applies classifiers according to the following optimization problem. \textit{Given a labeled dataset $\Flowset$ and a minimal threshold score $\thrS$, find a classifier $\classifier$ such that $\score{\classifier}\geq\thrS$ and it is feasible to run $\classifier$ in programmable network devices while minimizing the required memory and maximizing the classification speed.}
+\startsquarepar \system computes and applies classifiers according to the following optimization problem. \textit{Given a labeled dataset $\Flowset$ and a minimal threshold score $\thrS$, find a classifier $\classifier$ such that $\score{\classifier}\geq\thrS$ and it is feasible to run $\classifier$ in programmable network devices while minimizing the required memory and maximizing the classification speed.} \stopsquarepar

-\myitem{Objective I: Minimizing memory usage} Because programmable network devices have very limited memory resources, \system minimizes the amount of per-flow memory.
-The amount of memory that is required per flow directly relates to the number of concurrent flows \system can classify.
+\myitem{Objective I: Minimizing memory usage} As programmable network devices dispose of very limited memory resources, \system minimizes the amount of per-flow memory.
+This size directly relates to the number of concurrent flows that \system can classify.

 \myitem{Objective II: Maximizing classification speed} For many applications, online traffic classification is only useful if an ongoing flow is classified within its first few packets.
 Therefore, \system classifies flows as early as possible.